lebigot/realtime_annotate/README.rst

 annotation process).  *MIDI instruments* can be automatically controlled with the `provided MIDI controller <midi_player.py>`_.
 Users can control *other kinds of players* by writing a few Python functions.

+**Bookmarks** store a specific event reference and a time stamp for this event.
+Thus, when listening to a certain piece of, say, music, it is possible to interrupt the annotation process, set a bookmark, and quit the program: the bookmark can then be used later for resuming the annotation of the music piece.

 ..
 Concrete implementation details and features: